 Her mouth went dry as she sat upright, drawing the covers closer around her, and up over her mouth.
 Unmoving, she hoped whomever it was couldn’t see through the inch-wide space between the two curtains.
 It felt a mile wide, and she pulled the blanket higher until she could barely see over the top of it.

-Between the wall and the bed, she froze.
+Situated between the wall and the bed, she listened.
 She heard creaking outside, and whimpered as she pictured someone leaning against the house siding, and peering in the side window — luckily that one did not faced into the bedroom where she was hiding, but she stayed still nonetheless.

 Somewhere in the distance, tiny water frogs croaked.